How to screen tenants

 The Privacy Act 1988 (Cth) also applies.
 You must obtain written consent before running a credit check, tell the applicant how their information will be used, store it securely and destroy it appropriately when no longer needed.

-Tenant screening risk assessor
+Tenant screening

 Work through five areas of every application.
 Get a live score, a clear verdict, and a personalised follow-up list.
 Takes about five minutes.

-Enter your email to unlock the tool
+Enter your email to begin

 We do not share your details with third parties.
 See our privacy policy at localpropertypartners.com.au.

-Red flags that are worth stopping for
+Red flags worth

 These are not automatic declines.
 But each one warrants a pause, a direct question and a documented answer before you proceed.